The Best Citizenship-by-Investment Programs for 2025

 Basically, it offers a simplified procedure to live part-time in the US as a business owner, and that makes it rather attractive to many people.

-Grenada allows you to make a (newly reduced) donation of $150,000 for a single person or $200,000 for a married couple in exchange for citizenship.
+Grenada allows you to make a donation of US$235,000 for a single applicant and up to three dependents in exchange for citizenship.

-You can also buy $350,000 worth of approved real estate, of which there are actually a few interesting options that effectively serve as zero-coupon bonds.
+You can also buy US$350,000 worth of approved real estate, of which there are actually a few interesting options that effectively serve as zero-coupon bonds.

 When you buy a Grenadian passport, you’ll definitely be paying a premium.